Kothamangalam Assembly constituency

 Kothamangalam is one of the 140 Kerala Legislative Assembly constituencies in Kerala in southern India.
 It is also one of the seven constituencies included in Idukki Lok Sabha constituency.
-As of the 2016 Kerala Legislative Assembly election, the current MLA is Anthony John of the Communist Party of India (Marxist) party.
+As of the 2026 Kerala Legislative Assembly election, the current MLA is Shibu Thekkumpuram of the Kerala Congress party.
+The Jacobite Syrian community is a decisive factor in poll results here.

 Local self-governed segments

 Kothamangalam Assembly constituency is composed of the following local self-governed segments: